DUNE/computing-training-202112/_episodes/04-sam-by-schellman.md

 Should, in principle, list raw data files not yet processed by version 7 of reco to produce files of tier reconstructed.
 You would use this to find lost files in your reconstruction after a power outage.

-It is good practice to also store the name of the head application configuration file for processing but this does not have a standard “value”
+It is good practice to also store the name of the head application configuration file for processing but this does not have a standard “value.”

-Example metadata from DUNE
+### Example metadata from DUNE

 Here are some examples of querying sam to get file information